Differences between adjustable and fixed rate loans

-Borrowers might choose a fixed-rate loan in order to lock in a low interest rate.
-People select fixed-rate loans when interest rates are low and they want to lock in the low rate.
-If you have an Adjustable Rate Mortgage (ARM) now, refinancing into a fixed-rate loan can offer more consistency in monthly payments.
-If you currently have an Adjustable Rate Mortgage (ARM), we'll be glad to help you lock in a fixed-rate at a good rate.
-Call Hancock Mortgage Partners, LLC NMLS# 229844 at 225 819 7670 to learn more.
+Borrowers can choose a fixed-rate loan in order to lock in a low interest rate.
+People choose these types of loans because interest rates are low and they want to lock in this lower rate.
+If you have an Adjustable Rate Mortgage (ARM) now, refinancing into a fixed-rate loan can offer more monthly payment stability.
+If you currently have an Adjustable Rate Mortgage (ARM), we'll be glad to assist you in locking a fixed-rate at a good rate.
+Call Hancock Mortgage Partners, LLC NMLS# 229844 at 225 819 7670 for details.

-ARMs most often have the lowest rates at the beginning.
-They guarantee that rate for an initial period that varies greatly.
+ARMs most often have the lowest rates toward the beginning.
+They guarantee the lower rate for an initial period that varies greatly.
 You've likely read about 5/1 or 3/1 ARMs.
-In these loans, the introductory rate is set for three or five years.
-After this period it adjusts every year.
-These loans are fixed for a certain number of years (3 or 5), then adjust after the initial period.
-Loans like this are best for borrowers who expect to move in three or five years.
-These types of adjustable rate programs benefit borrowers who will sell their house or refinance before the initial lock expires.
+For these loans, the initial rate is fixed for three or five years.
+It then adjusts every year.
+These loans are fixed for 3 or 5 years, then adjust.
+Loans like this are best for people who expect to move within three or five years.
+These types of adjustable rate programs benefit people who plan to move before the loan adjusts.

 Have questions about mortgage loans?
 Call us at 225 819 7670.
 It's our job to answer these questions and many others, so we're happy to help!